2024 Hendaye to Halle

 While we still can see Spain on the other side of the bay, the houses, vegetation and roads seem more familiar.

-There's also a downside, it's all going to be more expensive also.
+There's also a downside, it's all going to be more expensive too.

 One exception: In France, campsites are more common and as we are planning to stay mostly in "Les Camping Municipales", the cost for 1 night will mostly be between 15 and 20 euro's a night.